 The CCSPCA Stray Animal Building holds animals for 4 days, excluding the first day the animal was impounded.
+The hold time for animals with identification (microchip, license, or collar w/tags) is 10 days commencing with a phone call, email, and/or letter to the owner on record.
 Once the stray holding period ends, animals are subject to health and temperament assessments before being transferred to the CCSPCA Adoption Center.

 You must come to the CCSPCA Stray Animal Building to look for your animal where you will be provided with detailed instructions regarding how to proceed.

 We apologize for any inconvenience this may cause.
 However, due to the volume of animals we care for and because we do not personally know your pet, we cannot look for you.

 Hours for reclaim are daily 10 a.m. to 5 p.m.
 (6 p.m. on Wednesdays).